Volumetric Modulated Arc Therapy (VMAT)

 VMAT works by delivering single or multiple radiation beams in continuous sweeping arcs around the patient.

-The arcing movement of the radiation means the shape and intensity of the beams change as the machine rotates.
+The arcing movement of the radiation allows the shape and intensity of the beams change as the machine rotates.
 This reduces the dose of radiation to the normal tissue while focussing the dose on the cancer.

 This delivers fast and accurate treatment and significantly improves recovery time.
 It also allows tumors to be treated that are near critical structures in the body.
 In cases where a tumour is wrapped around an organ, VMAT can accurately target the tumour while minimising damage to the organ.